Will St. John's (NY) cover the spread vs. Stony Brook? Betting Trends, Record ATS

 - St. John's (NY) won all four games it played as a moneyline favorite with odds of -5000 or shorter last year.

-- Based on this contest's moneyline, the Red Storm's implied win probability is 98.0%.
+- The Red Storm have an implied moneyline win probability of 98.0% in this game.

-- Stony Brook covered 13 times in 26 matchups with a spread last year.
+- Stony Brook put together a 13-13-0 record against the spread last year.

 - The Seawolves played as an underdog of +1500 or more twice last season and split those games.